-Try different cuisines.
 I’m from a traditional Midwestern family.
 We didn’t eat things like Indian food, Thai food, or sushi.
 Think outside the “meat and potatoes” dishes because many other cuisines have a heavier focus on vegetarian foods.
 Get black bean tacos when you’re at a Mexican restaurant.
 Try channa masala (spiced chickpeas) when you’re ordering Indian.
 Think outside of your normal routine to give yourself more meatless options.

 Those are just a few ways to cut back on meat.
-Of course, if you need some meatless recipes, I’ve got plenty of those!
+Of course, if you need some meatless recipe ideas, I have plenty of those!
 Little changes can add up to big health benefits!